-Fears of persistent and significant price and wage increases seem to have resurfaced globally, including in the UK where inflation has recently climbed to a 40-year high.
-Meanwhile, the war in Ukraine appears to be further amplifying the pressure on food, commodity and energy prices, while consumers are faced with the prospect of a significant increase in the cost of living.
+Fears of persistent and significant price and wage increases have resurfaced globally, including in the UK where inflation has recently climbed to a 40-year high.
+The war in Ukraine is further amplifying the pressure on food, commodity and energy prices, while consumers are faced with the prospect of a significant increase in the cost of living.
 Meanwhile, businesses are doing their best to manage the pressure on margins from rising input costs and supply chain challenges.